 This post was originally published in May of 2018.
 At that time the US unemployment rate has dropped to the lowest rate in 17 years...
 3.9%.

 This means that talented candidates currently have more options available to them than they have had in nearly two decades.
 As hiring managers and recruiters, it is our responsibility to adjust our approach accordingly.
-The US has been experiencing positive job growth for the past 91 months and we have had ample time to start making our organizations attractive and desirable to prospective talent.
-Unfortunately, many employers and hiring managers are still stuck in "prom queen syndrome," where they act as if they are the only option and candidates should be grateful for the chance to apply.
+The US has been experiencing positive job growth for the past few years and we have had ample time to start making our organizations attractive and desirable to prospective talent.
+Unfortunately, many employers and hiring managers are still experiencing "prom queen syndrome," where they act as if they are the only option and candidates should be grateful to be considered.

-Here are five steps employers can take to make the recruitment process more appealing and reduce the rate of candidates voluntarily dropping out of consideration:
+Here are five steps employers can take to make the recruitment process more appealing and reduce the rate of candidates voluntarily withdrawing from consideration:

 2. Application Process – Are you still asking applicants to fill out applications when you need a resume?